 The university is committed to an expeditious review of the findings following the completion of the data collection and analysis.
 The salary equity study will be completed through several phases:

-- Phase II-Data Analysis and additional data review as necessary (Summer)
+- Phase II-Data analysis and additional data review as necessary (Fall 2018)

 - Phase III-Findings and recommendations (May 2019)